gavinbm/mylittlearmsim/README.md

  - some css to make it less ugly

 # Making Your Own
-I made this using flask, reg.py holds all the ARM-esque logic like registers, labels, functions, etc. views.py has one view in it, sim, which gets code from the textarea in templates/home.html and uses the parsing function from reg.py to parse the code and call the right functions from reg.py
+I made this using flask and python 3.8.6, reg.py holds all the ARM-esque logic like registers, labels, functions, etc. views.py has one view in it, sim, which gets code from the textarea in templates/home.html and uses the parsing function from reg.py to parse the code and call the right functions from reg.py